Is a Staff Christmas Party Tax Deductible?

 What are HMRC’s rules?

-🐷 This can include your employees’ partners.
+🐷 Partners Are Welcome!
+You can absolutely include employees’ partners.
 The £150 limit is per head, not per employee.
+So, an employee and their partner can attend for a combined cost of up to £300.

-🐷 The event must be open to all staff (though it’s up to them if they want to come and show off their dance moves).
+🐷 It Must Be Open to All Staff You can’t just take the sales team out.
+The event must be open to all your employees (though it’s up to them if they choose to come).

-And for all you sole directors out there… the good news is you can treat your spouse or partner to a festive outing on the company, giving you a budget of up to £300 (inc. VAT) for the two of you 😉
+Sole Directors?
+Great news!
+As a director, you’re an employee.
+This means you can treat yourself and your spouse/partner to a festive outing on the company.
+This gives you a total tax-free budget of up to £300 (inc. VAT) for the two of you.

 Happy partying!